RadicalZephyr/bitburner-todos/TASKS.md

 valuable a target is.

 Read `src/batch/expected_value.ts`, `src/batch/harvest.ts`, and
-`src/batch/task_selector.ts`.
+`src/batch/task_selector.ts` and take a breath to consider how we calculate the expected value of a target.
 Currently, when we calculate the `expectedValuePerRamSecond` we calculate it based on hacking with only one thread.
 We also don't take into account how many batches can end per second.
 These deficiencies cause us to undervalue how profitable a